 a different starting point...

-The stakes are high when we undertake significant change and promise improved results.
-Beyond hard results, opportunity costs and reputations—people's long-term pride, confidence and commitment are also at stake.
+The stakes are high when we promise significant change and improved results.
+Beyond the hard results, opportunity costs and reputations—people's long-term pride, confidence and commitment are also at stake.
 Second chances are incredibly difficult to orchestrate.

 asking why–who–how before deciding what to do

 Change efforts typically begin with what questions—

 what do we want to do?

 what should we do?

 Answering what questions drives action—and activity is positive.
 Unfortunately, several messy problems can arise with this approach—people are busy but they are moving in different directions, resources are diverted into endless initiatives that have questionable benefits, and early momentum washes away as old habits resurface.